-The "condition” is that you have to file to renew your two-year green card before it expires, which involves providing documentation to show that you married for love and not just for an immigration benefit.
+The "condition" referred to is that you have to file an I-751 petition with U.S. Citizenship and Immigration Services (USCIS) to renew your two-year green card before it expires.
+This petition involves providing documentation to show that your marriage is bona fide; in other words, you married for love and to create a life together, not just to get an immigration benefit.
 In literal terms, this usually means showing proof that you still live together, mix your finances and property, and so forth.
 (For more information, see Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card.)

-It is common for applicants for green cards to have more than one marriage in their past.
+It is common for applicants for U.S. green cards to have more than one marriage in their past.
 Sometimes there was an old marriage before getting permanent residence.
 Sometimes there has been a new marriage after permanent residence.
 Applicants reasonably worry about what happens if one marriage was to a woman and the other to a man.
-Will U.S. Citizenship and Immigration Services (USCIS) look at this history with suspicion?
+Will USCIS look at this history with suspicion?

 Whenever USCIS removes conditions on residence, the key question is whether the marriage that led to permanent residence was truthful or a trick.
 Your focus should NOT be on your other marriages, only the one that led to a green card.
 The history of what happened when you were dating, at the wedding, and after the wedding are all important.

-When you apply to remove conditions on your residence, include proof of this history.
+When you apply to USCIS to remove conditions on your residence, include proof of this history.
 Start with this focus.
 It is all that is legally required and in many cases, it will lead to a positive outcome.
 But if USCIS still has questions or you are still concerned, think about how to describe your identity to help frame your application.

-Most USCIS officers will understand the terms "gay" and "lesbian" without extra explanation, but other identities may be less clear.
+Most USCIS officers will understand the terms "gay" and "lesbian" without extra explanation, but other identities might be less clear.
 If you identity as "bisexual," "sapiosexual," "pansexual," "queer," or in any other way, tell the immigration official.
-If you identity as "bisexual," a powerfully simple argument is to point out that the ‘b' in “LGBT” stands for "bisexual."
+If you identity as "bisexual," a powerfully simple argument is to point out that the ‘b' in "LGBTQ" stands for "bisexual."
 Explain that sexuality is complex, consisting of more than just sex and gender.
 Explain that sexuality is culturally specific; so if you identity as "two-spirit," "hijra," "third gender," or in any other way, tell the official.

 Additionally, explain that sexuality can change over time, especially when moving from the cultural norms of one country to the cultural norms of another.
 It might be that you identified as "gay" or "lesbian" before you realized that the box was too constraining for you.
 Perhaps you were exposed to ideas of sexuality that you had not encountered before, but that felt right to you.